publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 # to create a new instance

-depending on your task, you may need to make a custom instance from scratch. in most cases, you can begin by selecting a pre-set image with some software already installed. select `compute engine > images`. try `ubuntu-1404-trusty-v20170505`.
+in most cases, you can begin by selecting a pre-set image with some software already installed. select `compute engine > images`. try `ubuntu-1404-trusty-v20170505`.

-to create a custom instance from scratch, select `compute engine > VM instances` from the main menu on the left-hand side. click `create instance`.
+depending on your task, you may need to make a custom instance from scratch. if you prefer to do this, select `compute engine > VM instances` from the main menu on the left-hand side. click `create instance`, then edit the settings as needed.

-whether using a pre-set or a custom image, you will need to specify the location of the instance (try `us-west1-a`) and the number of processors and size of storage (try 1 CPU and 3.75 GB to start with, you can edit to add more later if needed). select `allow https access`.
+whether using a pre-set or a custom image, you will need to specify the location of the instance (try `us-west1-a`) and the number of processors and size of storage (try 1 CPU and 3.75 GB to start with, you can edit to add more later if needed). also select `allow https access`.

 once you have created an image, it is launched automatically.